sttoracle/ORACASB/README.md

 #### **STEP 2**: Login to your Oracle  Cloud Trial account and navigate to the Oracle CASB Cloud Service.

-You would have signed into CASB, after completing exercise 1 , using the **shared** tenant credentials assigned to you.
+You would have signed into CASB, after completing Exercise 1 , using the **shared** tenant credentials assigned to you.
 However, exercise 2 should be performed using **your own Oracle Cloud Trial tenant account**.
 To accomplish this start a **new private browsing** window in your browser and log into your Oracle Cloud Trial Account with the appropriate credentials.
 Find the CASB Cloud Service, in your list of services, and click on it to navigate to the CASB landing page ( The "*Applications*" view if you have no applications onboarded yet) of your own trial tenant.
 ![](images/CASB/casb_service.png)

 #### **STEP 2**: Click on the "*Add an App*" menu item.